Public Sector Undertakings in India: List of CPSUs

 Public Sector Undertakings (PSUs) can be classified as Central Public Sector Undertakings (CPSUs) or State Public Sector Undertakings (SPSUs).
-CPSUs are administered by the Ministry of Heavy Industries and Public Enterprises.
+CPSUs are administered by the Ministry of Heavy Industries.
 The Department of Public Enterprises (DPE), Ministry of Finance is the nodal department for all the Central Public Sector Undertakings (CPSUs).

 As of 2025, there are 14 Maharatnas, 26 Navratnas and 65 Miniratnas (divided into Category 1 and Category 2).